 - Drizzle of olive oil

-Now while the processor is running, add olive oil and blend until combined.
+- Now while the processor is running, add olive oil and blend until combined.
 This will smooth it out slightly.
-Taste for seasoning and add more if needed (I usually add a pinch more salt and lemon juice).
+Taste for seasoning and add more if needed.

-* For super smooth hummus, you can peel the skins off the chickpeas first.
+- For super smooth hummus, you can peel the skins off the chickpeas first.
 I like my hummus with some texture, so I usually don't do this.
-To peel, place them inside a dry towel and gently roll around.
+To peel, place them inside a dry towel and gently roll them around.
 Most of the skins will loosen.